InfectionMedicineProteomics/BINN/README.md

 ## Installation

-The package can be installed with git.
+The package can be installed and built from source with git.

 ```
 git clone git@github.com:InfectionMedicineProteomics/BINN.git